KUL-RSDA/documentation/LIS/LIS_on_HPC.md

     $ cd make && make realclean && make clean && cd ../..

-In case you are still figuring out libraries or other basics to get the compilation going, start from the scratch using the easybuild command that includes the configure process, see [README](https://github.com/KUL-RSDA/LISF/blob/compilation/RSDA_README).
+Afterwards, start the compilation from scratch using the easybuild command, see [README](https://github.com/KUL-RSDA/LISF/blob/compilation/RSDA_README).

-Water Cloud Model (WCM) - configure and compile in LIS
+Water Cloud Model (WCM) (to be updated and integrated into easybuild)
 ---------
 The Water Cloud Model (WCM) was coupled with the Noah-MP.v.3.6.
 The following changes are needed for the configuration and compilation of the WCM in LIS:
 * Step1.
-CRTM profile utility needs to be manually installed navigating to the directory *LISF/lis/lib/lis-crtm-profile-utility* and executing the command:
+CRTM profile utility needs to be manually installed by navigating to the directory *LISF/lis/lib/lis-crtm-profile-utility* and executing the command:
 ```
     gmake && make install
 ```